mcarambula/myreads-project/README.md

 # MyReads Project

-This repository contains my implementation of MyReads app (first assessment project for the Udacity's React Fundamentals course).
+This repository contains my implementation of MyReads app (first assessment project for the [Udacity React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019)).

 This project is a bookshelf app that allows user to categorize books they are currently reading, want to read or they have read.